satinbhandari/general/README.md

-If you want to override both the default headers and model in your derived class while extending ChatOpenAI, you can modify the headers and model attributes inside the subclass constructor.
+9If you want to override both the default headers and model in your derived class while extending ChatOpenAI, you can modify the headers and model attributes inside the subclass constructor.

 ---